Free · Open source · 70,000+ downloads · 4k stars on GitHub Free · Open source · 70,000+ downloads

 - Blocks trackers and surveillance scripts across sites, apps, and background traffic

 - Install in two minutes.
-Free, open source, and fully yours.
+Free and open source.

 Available for